stevencohn/OneMore/README.md

 1. Open the OneMore About dialog and click Check for updates.
 If there is a new version available, you will be given the option of upgrading.
 OneNote will be shut down to perform the upgrade.
-2. Download the OneMore installer and run it.
+2. Or, download the OneMore installer and run it.
 There is no need to uninstall the previous version;
 the new installer will simply overwrite the old files and _upgrade_ OneMore.
+Note that when you download the installer, you will need to unblock it by opening its Properties dialog and clicking the _Unblock_ checkbox.

 ### How to Install OneNote